uclab-potsdam/scienceforukraine/public/pages/partners.md

 If you would like to support #ScienceForUkraine and become our partner, please get in touch [via email](mailto:info@scienceforukraine.eu).

+We are particularly grateful for support from [NEP4DISSENT COST Action](https://nep4dissent.eu/), [Institute of Literature, Folklore and Art of the University of Latvia](http://lulfmi.lv/en/news) and the [Polish Young Academy - Polish Academy of Sciences](https://amu.pan.pl/en/).

+Over the years various companies supported our cause, mostly by offering discounts to their products:

+*   Slack
+*   Google
+*   plausible.io
+*   Jira

+Our academic partners include:

 ## International

 *   [Scholars at Risk Network](https://www.scholarsatrisk.org/)